Pippa sat on the windowsill in the workroom with Bear and looked out at the sky. The other dolls had told her to wait there until they called her.

 She learned that her brother Emil was different from other dolls too, but not in the same way as she was.
 He explained to her that he couldn't see much or hear at all without his special glasses.
 He showed her how his special alarm clock has a part that goes under the mattress to shake it when it's time to get up, because his special glasses have to charge overnight.
 He can't hear or see all night long when he's sleeping.

 Pippa found out that Emil has a friend named Holly who lives a long way away.
 They met in the doll hospital before Emil came to join the family.
 They are pen pals.
 That means they write letters to each other.
-Emil explained that Holly uses a wheelchair to get around, because they couldn't fix her legs well enough for her to walk like other dolls.
+Emil explained that Holly uses a wheelchair to get around, because the human people in the doll hospital couldn't fix her legs well enough for her to walk like other dolls.

 Emil told Pippa that he and Holly had been sent to the doll hospital because the doll factory had done something wrong when each of them was made.
 Pippa is not small because of an accident.
 There are many dolls who are small like Pippa.
 They just don't live here.